 HYUNDAI i30 N – 202kW/363Nm

 Chief among all, the supremely capable Hyundai i30 N is the big one to beat.
-In fact, the introduction of the Hyundai i30 N last year spawned the idea for a Hot Hatch Megatest, and even ended up being the champion, with the team praising its zero-to-hero debut.
+In fact, the introduction of the Hyundai i30 N spawned the idea for our first hot hatch megatest, and even ended up being the champion, with the team praising its zero-to-hero debut.
 It netted the fastest time around the Haunted Hills circuit and its all-round ability and sharp price point were major factors of its first place finish.

 HONDA CIVIC TYPE R – 228kW/400Nm

 If driving for the sake of driving was the aim of the game, the razor-sharp Honda Civic Type R should be at the top of the hot hatch tree.
 Our testers revelled in how the Honda lights up no matter where the tacho needle is pointing; how the chassis “is so hooked up in the rear”; and finally, how planted and non-floaty it feels for a front-driver.
-But this deft performance does come at a cost, with the entry price north of $50k leaving a great big hole for the Focus ST to potentially fit under.
+But this deft performance does come at a cost, with the entry price north of $50k leaving a great big hole for the Focus ST to fit under with its $44,690 pricetag.

 Peugeot 308 GTi 270 – 200kW/330Nm